cloudfoundry/bosh-azure-cpi-release/docs/get-started/manually/deploy-bosh-manually.md

 Network security group (NSG) contains a list of Access Control List (ACL) rules that allow or deny network traffic to your VM instances in a Virtual Network.
 NSGs can be associated with either subnets or individual VM instances within that subnet.
 When a NSG is associated with a subnet, the ACL rules apply to all the VM instances in that subnet.
 In addition, traffic to an individual VM can be restricted further by associating a NSG directly to that VM.
 You can learn more information [here](https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-nsg/).

-**NOTE:** Current azure-cli v0.9.18 has a bug [#2673](https://github.com/Azure/azure-xplat-cli/issues/2673).
-You need to update the source port range from 2048 to * for every security rule in Azure portal.

 1. Create Network Security Group

 ```